- Home

 President at the University of Hertfordshire hosted by Global Academic Foundation, Egypt.
 Emeritus Professor of Translational Virology at the University of Surrey and Honorary Professor of Virology at UCL.
 Chair of the Board of The Pirbright Institute and a Trustee member of the Governing Body of Charterhouse School.

-Secretary General of the Association of Commonwealth Universities since April 2017.
-Her previous posts include Vice-Principal (International) at King’s College London, Director of the UK Higher Education International Unit and Head of Higher Education at the British Library.
-She is a Senior Research Fellow in the History Faculty at King’s and an Honorary Research Fellow at the University of Southampton, and serves on the board of the School of Advanced Studies, University of London International Academy.
+Provost of SOAS, University of London, since September 2023.
+Her previous posts include Secretary General of the Association of Commonwealth Universities (April 2017 - September 2023), Vice-Principal (International) at King’s College London, Director of the UK Higher Education International Unit and Head of Higher Education at the British Library.
+She is a Senior Research Fellow in the History Faculty at King’s and an Honorary Research Fellow at the University of Southampton and serves on the board of the School of Advanced Studies, University of London International Academy.

 Dr Cornelia Sorabji CBE

-Counsellor Strategy & External Expertise at the FCDO, previous roles include Head of FCO Research Analysts and, in the Cabinet Office, Deputy Director leading a team covering international affairs.
+Honorary Professor of Practice, University College London, formerly also Counsellor Strategy & External Expertise at the Foreign, Commonwealth and Development Office.
 She originally joined the FCO as its Balkan analyst, having written her Social Anthropology PhD on national identities, Islam and the practice and politics of religion in socialist former Yugoslavia.
 Her career has included a lectureship at the University of Sussex, honorary fellowships at CEU, Kings College London and UCL, and convening an MA in Public Diplomacy & Global Communication at the latter.

 Ms Vivienne Stern MBE